yych42/think/README.md

 See also the list of [contributors](https://github.com/chen-yaoyu/think/contributors) who participated in this project.

 ## License

-    Placeholder below, uncomment it if MIT License do apply This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments